Symbol Grounding Association in Multimodal Sequences with Missing Elements: Multimodal Symbolic Association

 \subsection{Statistical Constraint for Semantic Binding}

-In this symbolic association scenario, one important constraint is related to semantic concepts, which are not biding to vectorial representations before training.
-As mentioned, the vocabulary is a set of semantic concepts $s_1, \ldots, s_C \in SeC$.
-With this in mind, a set of \textit{concept vectors} $\bm{\gamma}_1,\ldots,\bm{\gamma}_C \in \mathbb{R}^C$ is defined for learning the mapping between the semantic concepts and the output vectors.
-Note that two or more concepts cannot have the same representation.
-This component is trained in a EM-style algorithm.
-For explanation purposes, it is described considering only one LSTM.
+In this association scenario, one crucial constraint is related to the binding between semantic concepts and symbolic features, which is not defined before training.
+As mentioned, the binding between the semantic concepts and the output vectors is learned based a novel set of \emph{concept vectors}.
+To be clear, note that two or more concepts cannot have the same vectorial representations.
+This component employs an EM-style algorithm.
+For explanation purposes, it is described considering only one LSTM and one set of \emph{concept vectors} $\gamma_1,\ldots,\gamma_c \in \mathbb{R}^{c}$.
 However, it can be applied to two LSTM networks independently.

-\textit{E-step} predicts the mapping between semantic concepts in the sequence and the symbolic representation given the LSTM output and the \textit{concept vectors}.
-This is defined by
+The \emph{E-step} predicts the mapping between semantic concepts in the sequence and the symbolic representation given the LSTM output and the \emph{concept vectors}.
+The first step is to combine the weighting vectors with the output sequence, which is defined by